Python

 endorctl scan

-The scan for this repository is expected to be completed in approximately 10 minutes.
+The scan for this repository is expected to be completed in a few minutes depending on the size of the project.
 You can now visit app.endorlabs.com, navigate to Projects, and choose the helloflas/flask-examples project to see your scan results.

 Dependency resolution using static analysis